Search:

 We hold the Advice Quality Standard, which provides you with the assurance that we have met certain criteria that demonstrate a commitment to quality.

-Our Welfare Surgeries Project is funded by the National Lottery and City Bridge and provides peer-run support to help people with mental illness to make claims and maintain their welfare benefits.
+Our Welfare Rights Advice Project is funded by the National Lottery and City Bridge and provides peer-run support to help people with mental illness to make claims and maintain their welfare benefits.
 The funding is providing additional capacity across all areas of their work and a proportion of core running costs and overheads.
 The project supports people with severe and/or enduring mental illness.

 National Lottery Community